PhilippSchoen/simple-learning-agent/README.md

 Both competing agents learn all of the moves surprisingly fast, and then figure out how to always land a draw.
+I made the agent log "FULLY TRAINED" whenever it encountered a state where it had already tried all possible moves - this makes it really transparent for watching the agent's learning process.

 ## Usage